msanatan/msanatan.github.io/blog/2016/switch-to-static.md

 ---
-title: Switching To A Static Website
+title: "Switching to a Static Website"
-date: 2016/09/27
+date: 2016-09-27
 categories:
 - [web]
 tags: